austinobnillas/Disneyland-Magic-Key-Date-Notifier/ReadMe.md

 # Disneyland Magic Key Reservation Checker V2 (in development)

-As a disney fan and current magic key holder I know how bothersome it can be to get reservations to the parks in California on the exact day you want, especially as they sell out.
-Having to refresh the reservation calendar is not plausible so I decided to make a coding portfolio project that uses web scraping to check for me and notify me when I can go in and book a particular date.
-This code is just a prototype to test and check how the general web scraping logic will work, will be adding to a larger application with a full front end and back end with user authentication.
-This app will not be published and is more of just a personal project/concept.
+As a Disney fan and current Magic Key holder, I know how frustrating it can be to secure park reservations for the exact dates you want—especially since they often sell out quickly.
+Constantly refreshing the reservation calendar isn’t practical, so I built this prototype project to automate that process.

+This project uses web scraping with Selenium to monitor Disneyland’s Magic Key reservation calendar and notify me when specific dates become available.
+It’s designed as a proof of concept to test the scraping logic and reservation checking workflow.

+This app is still a work in progress.
+Currently, it functions as a standalone prototype without a full frontend.
+The plan is to continue developing it into a larger application with a complete backend and frontend system.
+This project remains a personal coding portfolio piece and is not intended for public release.

 ## Features:
 - **Selectable Dates**: Select pass type and day to watch for.